 In human trials, phospholipids (including that from Krill oil) help treat premenstrual syndrome (PMS) induced inflammation (swelling, abdominal pain, joint pain, and breast tenderness) and psychological symptoms like disrupted thought processes and heightened emotionality (8).

-Regarding drugs, phospholipids help lesson the likelihood of stomach upset and gastrointestinal problems like stomach pain, bleeding, and ulceration when taking NSAIDs like aspirin, indomethacin, diclofenac, phenylbutazone, pirozicam, and sudoxicam.
+Regarding the side effects of pharmaceuticals and over the counter drugs, phospholipids help lesson the likelihood of stomach upset and gastrointestinal problems like stomach pain, bleeding, and ulceration when taking NSAIDs like aspirin, indomethacin, diclofenac, phenylbutazone, pirozicam, and sudoxicam.
 A soybean phospholipid based product (Phospholipon 90G) can, when mixed with NSAIDS or nonsteroidal anti-inflammatory drugs, increase the anti-inflammatory and analgesic, or pain relieving, activity of the drugs when used in arthritis (8).

-People with Parkinson’s disease who supplement with PLs from soybean (25% PC) had improvements in memory, cognition and motility, or involuntary movement (8).
+People with Parkinson’s disease who supplement with PLs from soybean (25% PC) have shown improvements in memory, cognition, and motility, or a lessening of involuntary movement (8).

-Lecithin supplementation helps recovery after cerebral infarction, the death of brain cells, due to stroke related compromised blood supply (8).
+Regarding stroke, Lecithin supplementation aids recovery after cerebral infarction, or the death of brain cells, due to stroke related compromised blood supply (8).

-Vascular disease/heart disease: is impacted by phospholipids. in human studies, phospholipids help with cardiovascular problems and cholesterol related problems.
+Vascular disease/heart disease: is impacted by phospholipids.
+In human studies, phospholipids help with cardiovascular problems and cholesterol related problems.
 Soy (and Krill) based phospholipids lowered bad (LDL) cholesterol by up to 50% and increase good (HDL) cholesterol, while lowering triglycerides.
-It is also shown to lesson platelet aggregation.
+It is also shown to lessen platelet aggregation.
 This is when blood cells, called platelets, clump together or clot.
 While blood clotting is necessary to stop wounds and slow bleeding, it can also cause heart disease.
 Regarding heart health, soy (and krill) phospholipids proved a better option than fish oil, as this only lowers triglycerides.
-Soybean phospholipids help reduce the risk of arteriosclerosis, the buildup of plaques (fats, cholesterol, and other things) in and on artery walls.
+Soybean phospholipids help reduce the risk of arteriosclerosis, the buildup of plaques (fats, cholesterol, and other things) in, and on, artery walls.
 This can lead to heart attach and stroke.
-Phospholipids found in soybeans have been shown in human trials to lesson hypertension (8).
+Phospholipids found in soybeans have been shown in human trials to reduce hypertension (8).

-The immune system in older individuals may benefits from lecithin or soybean PC supplementation as this helps maintain normal cellular functions, keeping cells working properly (8).
+The immune system in older individuals may benefits from lecithin or soybean PC supplementation as PC helps maintain normal cellular functions, keeping cells working properly (8).

-Regarding age related cognitive decline (ARCD), in human studies, DHA, from marine sources, was shown to help improve learning and visual function and so, are important in helping prevent this decline (8).
-Animal studies on phospholipids show improved learning, and memory as well as cognitive or though disorders (8).
-In human trials PS (phosphatidylserine) helps raise the glucose levels in the brain (glucose is the main fuel of the brain).
+Regarding age related cognitive decline (ARCD), in human studies, DHA, from marine sources, was shown to help improve learning and visual function and so, is important in helping prevent this decline (8).
+Animal studies on phospholipids show improvements in learning and memory, as well as cognitive (though related) disorders (8).
+In human trials, PS (phosphatidylserine) helps raise the glucose levels in the brain (glucose is the main fuel of the brain).
 Here Alzheimer’s patients had a three-fold increase in brain glucose after supplementation (8).
-In early onset Alzheimer’s disease PS (phosphatidylserine) supplements help improve cognitive and memory functions significantly compared to the placebo group (8).
-PS (phosphatidylserine) stimulates acetylcholine synthesis, triggering a release of neurotransmitters involved in memory and thought/cognition.
+In early onset Alzheimer’s disease PS (phosphatidylserine) supplementation helped improve cognitive and memory functions significantly when compared to a placebo (no active ingredient) group (8).
+This may be as PS (phosphatidylserine) stimulates acetylcholine synthesis, triggering a release of neurotransmitters involved in memory and thought/cognition.

 Regarding depression and stress: in a test of young, healthy, males who exercised strenuously, those taking a PS (phosphatidylserine) supplement showed a reduced stress related mood symptom compared to the control group, and a lower production of stress hormones (8).
 In another human study, PS supplements in healthy youth helped lower stress and improve concentration.
 Those with an introverted personality type showed a greater affect (8).